roadwarriorslive/Pipulate/README.rst

 Pipulate - Automate Google Sheets for SEO & Social Media
 ########################################

-Have you ever tried to programatically manipulate data in Google Spreadsheets like it was a database only to be frustrated by OAuth2 login issues, API complexity, or simply not really knowing how to program yet?
-If like me your life revolves around changing data in spreadsheets and you simply MUST automate, then go install https://www.anaconda.com/download/ then start Jupyter Notebook.
+The time comes in every marketer's life when you want to use those beloved spreadsheets of yours as either a database or a dashboard.
+Why shouldn't they just update themselves?
+This is the future, after all.
+Simply connecting to Google Services shouldn't be the insurrmountable challange that it is, mostly thanks to OAuth2 and crappy APIs.
+I fix that for you here, and teach you how to "pipulate" your dumbass SEO or Social Media career over to Data Science.

+Step #1: Go install https://www.anaconda.com/download/ then start Jupyter Notebook.
 Make a new Python 3 notebook, and then type::

     !pip install pipulate

-The exclamation point is Jupyter Notebook !command syntax for executing operating system commands (not Python) as if from the command-line.
+The exclamation point is Jupyter Notebook !command syntax for executing operating system commands (not Python) as if from the command-line, so all this is doing is installing Pipulate and its requirements that are not already covered by the Anaconda install.
+If you're doing this on a non-Anaconda system, you will need to pip install pandas first... and pray.

+Hint: some Python libraries like Pandas have long dependency-chains with such hellish cross-platform issues (C-compiling, OS driver installs, etc.) that it called for the creation of Anaconda in the first place so that non-IT-pros and mere mortals (such as scientests) could actually do this stuff.
+It's a good bandwagon to jump onto -- possibly bigger than JavaScript, though few will put themselves out on such a limb espousing such nonsense right now.

 ****************************************
 For the impatient